Author: Melissa A. Silver, XpertHR Legal Editor

 The EO, among other things, directs the Departments of State, Justice, Labor and Homeland Security to suggest reforms of the H-1B visa program, so that visas are awarded to the most-skilled or highest-paid petition beneficiaries.
 The Department of Labor Secretary of Labor Alexander Acosta announced actions to increase protections of American workers while more aggressively confronting entities committing visa program fraud and abuse.
 Further, fraud detection and prevention in the H-1B visa program is a priority for USCIS.

 4. Deferred Action for Childhood Arrivals

-The Deferred Action for Childhood Arrivals (DACA) program will be coming to an end.
+The Deferred Action for Childhood Arrivals (DACA) program may be coming to an end.
 The DACA program was established in 2012, providing deportation relief to certain undocumented immigrants who were brought into the US as children and who met certain criteria.
 An individual granted deferred action under DACA is considered to be lawfully present during the period it is in effect, but deferred action does not provide lawful status, nor does it excuse any previous or subsequent period of unlawful presence.
 A DACA recipient could obtain an Employment Authorization Document (EAD), which provides work authorization for any employer for its duration.